DataDog/hiring-engineers/answers.md

 ![host ip](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/apm_running.png)

 I went searching for some tracer logs to see what was up at `/var/log/datadog/trace-agent.log`.

 ![host ip](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/no_data_received_tracer.png)

-A combination of no data received from the api as well as parsing errors in the yaml file.
-Decided to fix the yaml file first.
+A combination of no data received from the api as well as parsing errors in the yaml file so I decided to fix the yaml file first.
 According to the docs I had to configure my app to allow tracing by uncommenting the lines in my datadog.yaml file:

 ```
 apm_config:
   enabled: true
 ```

-Restarted the agent then looked back at the UI but still nothing seemed to change.
-Because I was ssh'ed into my instance I was trying to figure out how to visit the routes I had defined in the Flask app to see if phyisically visiting those resources would trigger a trace, but since there's no browser built into the command line environment I was using to navigate my virtual machine I started googling how to ping a site given that I knew this app was running at `0.0.0.0:5050`.
+Next I restarted the agent then looked back at the UI but still nothing seemed to change.
+Because I was ssh'ed into my instance I was trying to figure out how to visit the routes I had defined in the Flask app to see if physically visiting those resources would trigger a trace, but since there's no browser built into the command line environment I was using to navigate my virtual machine I started googling how to ping a site given that I knew this app was running at `0.0.0.0:5050`.

 Enter `curl`.